NOTICE: Like any other educational tool,

 He has recorded some of this webmaster's music, and his own compositions, educational programs of study, and "how to" instructional videos are a treasure trove of learning.

-critically important study
+the core of critically important study

-away from the instrument
+AWAY from the instrument

 PLEASE TAKE A MINUTE